opsmill/infrahub/docs/tutorials/getting-started/lineage-information.md

 # Data lineage and metadata

-One of the core features of Infrahub is that we can define `metadata` on all datapoints: attributes and relationships.
+One of the core features of Infrahub is that we can define `metadata` on all data points: attributes and relationships.

 The current supported metadata are: